-For Microsoft, the flag is characterised as labour rights and relates to its subsidiary, Activision Blizzard, acquired in 2023, which is facing numerous allegations of toxic workplace culture and sexual misconduct in the United States since June 2018.
+For Microsoft the flag is characterised as labour rights and relates to its recently acquired subsidiary, Activision Blizzard.

-For UBS Group, as previously reported, the warning relates to a failure to pay its fair share of taxes in France between 2004 and 2012.
-UBS has taken measures to address this failure.
+For UBS Group the warning relates to a failure to pay its fair share of taxes in France between 2004 and 2012.